regan-sarwas/npmap.js/API.md

 ### <a name="print">L.npmap.printControl(config: object)</a>

+Docs coming soon.

 **[[⬆]](#toc)**

 ### <a name="scale">L.npmap.scaleControl(config: object)</a>

+Docs coming soon.

 **[[⬆]](#toc)**

 ### <a name="smallzoom">L.npmap.smallzoomControl(config: object)</a>

 Create a map control that contains zoom in/out buttons and add it to a map.
-Is on, by default, for new maps.
+By default, this control is added to NPMap.js maps.

 _Arguments_: